 Activists will join from Wretched of the Earth, Exeter Decolonising Network, Bristol Decolonising Network, Plane Stupid and Racial Justice Network.

 The weekend will also feature an installation of over nine hours of interviews by Hans Ulrich Obrist to Edouard Glissant (currently presented at LUMA Arles, Hans-Ulrich Obrist Archives – Chapter 1: Édouard Glissant – Where all the world’s imaginations can meet and hear one another, courtesy of LUMA Arles)

 The in-person gathering will take place at Dartington, Devon, on 29-31 October 2021.
 Book here.
-Selected sessions will be live-streamed at this page.
+Selected sessions will be live-streamed via Sound Art Radio.
 Scroll down for a full schedule.

 Sensing the Planet launches Black Atlantic, a new decolonial arts partnership, co-established by UCL Sarah Parker Remond Centre, Serpentine, the Royal Court Theatre and Dartington Trust that aims to strengthen the role of arts and culture in advancing social and climate justice.
 Additional partners include Cafe OTO/OTO Projects, Verso, Lawrence & Wishart Books, LUMA Arles and the Stuart Hall Foundation.
 It is spearheaded by filmmaker and activist Ashish Ghadiali and Serpentine curators Amal Khalaf and Lucia Pietroiusti.
 Additional support comes from advisor Paul Gilroy.